innovate-invent/innovate-invent.github.io/_posts/2019-07-07-Yellowstone-Fill-Times.md

 Things to note about this data:
 - 2018 is the only year to align to the horizontal axis as January 1 2018 was a Monday.
 - It is possible that there is justification to align a year a week later than currently displayed.
-That relationship would be complex and the mathematicially simplest method was chosen.
+That relationship would be complex and the mathematically simplest method was chosen.

-Suprisingly the weekend trend is opposite of what was initially expected.
+Surprisingly the weekend trend is opposite of what was initially expected.
 This trend mostly appears during the July 15 to August 15 busy period as it is obscured by the fact that the campgrounds don't consistently fill otherwise.
 It appears that campsites fill later in the day on weekends.
 This is likely due to high turnover as the people who stayed for more than the weekend return home.
 This would also explain the fill times Monday to Friday, people in the park on those dates are staying for the entire week.
 With low turnover, the campsites remain full and earlier fill times are reported.

 What to make of all of this
 ---------------------------